jpsca/sqla-wrapper/docs/index.rst

     session = Session()
     todos = session.query(ToDo).all()

-with SQLAlchemy-Wrapper you can write it like this:
+with SQLA-Wrapper you can write it like this:

 .. sourcecode:: python

-    from sqlalchemy_wrapper import SQLAlchemy
+    from sqla_wrapper import SQLAlchemy

     db = SQLAlchemy('sqlite:///:memory:')